 What is Human Resource Management?

-However, until recently, a company’s HR department was categorized in the lower rungs.
-It is surprising, considering the crucial role that this department plays in replenishing and nourishing an organization’s resources.
+Until recently, a company’s HR department was categorized in the lower rungs.
+This is surprising considering the crucial role that this department plays in replenishing and nourishing an organization’s resources.

 Principles of Human Resource Management